-Victims have the option to contact their supervisor, departmental Human Resources staff, campus Office of Human Resources, or the Title IX Coordinator directly to request a change in working situations or have an advocate make such a request on their behalf.

-UW-Madison will endeavor to comply with a request for a working situation change following an alleged incident of sexual assault, domestic violence, dating violence stalking, or sexual harassment, if it is reasonably available, regardless of whether you choose to report the crime to campus or local law enforcement.
+Victims have the option to contact their supervisor, departmental Human Resources staff, campus Office of Human Resources, or the Sexual Misconduct Resource and Response Program (Title IX Coordinator) directly to request a change in working situations or have an advocate make such a request on their behalf.
+UW-Madison will endeavor to comply with a request for a working situation change following an alleged incident of sexual harassment, sexual assault, domestic violence, dating violence stalking, or sexual exploitation, if it is reasonably available, regardless of whether you choose to report the crime to campus or local law enforcement.